Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 Here $C>0$ is a non-singular constant that depends on the dimension and the ultraviolet cutoff of the theory.
 Its exact value is not important for our argument, we only rely on the fact that it is positive and finite.
 We see that when the damping vanishes, the Gaussian fluctuations of the Goldstone modes diverge and would destroy any order.
 Indeed, neglecting amplitude fluctuations,

 and the enhanced Gaussian fluctuations due to the \ac{CEP} alone destroy the order parameter before one can reach the \ac{CEP} at $\delta=0$ below four dimensions.
-The order parameter is suppressed when the argument of the exponential in Eq.~\eqref{eq:SymRestAbsurd} is of order one, i.e.\ when
+The order parameter is suppressed when the argument of the exponential in Eq.~\eqref{eq:SymRestAbsurd} is of order one, i.e.\ at a symmetry restoring scale

 restoring all parameters previously absorbed in $C$.
-This argument is similar to the Mermin-Wagner theorem, which prevents the existence of symmetry breaking in and below two dimensions in the usual case.
+This argument is reminiscent of the Mermin-Wagner theorem, which prevents the existence of symmetry breaking in and below two dimensions in the usual case.
 However, it applies only to the critical point here, not to the entire phase.
-Therefore the mean-field transition between the ordered and rotating phase cannot occur through the \ac{CEP} due to these fluctuations.
 On the other hand, the rotating phase exists and is not destroyed by fluctuations above two dimensions, as revealed by the fluctuation analysis in~\ref{subsec:gaussian_fluctuations}.

-This leaves three scenarios for the transition: (i) There is no direct transition between static and rotating phases, but a fully symmetric, disordered regime in between. (ii) There is a first order transition. (iii) There are strong anomalous dimension effects. \\
+This leaves three scenarios for the transition upon including the effect of fluctuations and interactions :\\ (i) There is no direct transition between static and rotating phases, but a fully symmetric, disordered regime in between.
+This is the expectation solely based on the exceptional Gaussian fluctuations. \\ (ii) There is a (weakly) first order transition, induced by interactions.
+A non-trivial scaling regime close to the transition may still emerge in principle.\\ (iii) The phase transition is second order.
+This is only possible, if nonlinear effects reduce fluctuations by generating a sufficiently large anomalous dimension.
+In equilibrium this happens, for example, for the 2d Ising model, where the anomalous dimension shift the naive lower critical dimension from two to one.\\

 The third scenario will be ruled out by our analysis.
 We will show, that indeed a first order transition occurs for sufficiently large $\rho_0$.
-For smaller $\rho_0$, as one approaches the \ac{CEP} the enhanced fluctuations push the system back in the symmetric phase through the model A transition.
+For smaller $\rho_0$ the interaction effects do not have room to build, and as one approaches the \ac{CEP} the enhanced fluctuations push the system back in the symmetric phase through the model A transition.

-This can be seen by e.g.\ a large $N$ calculation in the broken phase.
-The derivation is very similar to the equilibrium case~\cite{ZinnJustin}, the only difference being the precise form of the Green-functions.
-It gives, for the renormalized amplitude $\bar \rho$,

-Equating terms on the rhs reproduces the scale~\eqref{eq:SymRestScale} at which the condensate vanishes and the symmetry is restored.
-But this approximation also quantitatively describes the phase transition in the large $N$ limit, and we see that it reproduces the model A transition and exponents as $\delta$ is lowered.
-We clearly see here that the amplitude goes to zero at a finite $\delta$ and the CEP cannot be reached.
-This effect is very generic due to the enhanced \ac{CEP} fluctuations and thus applies to any more involved \ac{RG} calculation.

 The same mechanism has to arise while approaching the \ac{CEP} line from the rotating phase and the symmetry restoring nature of the enhanced fluctuations will therefore strongly move the phase boundaries as sketched in Fig.~\ref{fig:PhaseDiagram}.